bradwood/git_lab_rust/README.md

 The tool is designed to work as a custom command to the vanilla `git` cli command.
 Current feature include:
-* `init` -- initialite credentials aganst a remote GitLab server
+* `init` -- initialise credentials aganst a remote GitLab server

 `git-lab` by default stores it's config using standard `git config` machinery.